 Tecfidera also appears to activate a protein known as nuclear factor erythroid 2-related factor (NRF2).
 This triggers cellular responses that help protect nerve cells from oxidative stress.

-If you’re prescribed Tecfidera, your doctor will advise you to take two 120-milligram (mg) doses per day for the first 7 days of treatment.
-After the first week, they’ll tell you to take two 240-mg doses per day on an ongoing basis.
+If you’re prescribed Tecfidera, your doctor will advise you to take a 120-milligram (mg) dose twice per day for the first 7 days of treatment.
+After the first week, they’ll tell you to take a 240-mg dose twice per day on an ongoing basis.

 The FDA has approved diroximel fumarate (Vumerity) to treat relapsing forms of MS in adults.
 Experts don’t yet know whether this medication is safe or effective in children.